duopeng/oocystMeter/README.md

 &nbsp;&nbsp;  xlsxwriter

 For the detectron2 package, you can git clone the repo and install using:
-python -m pip install 'git+https://github.com/facebookresearch/detectron2.git' --user)
+python -m pip install 'git+https://github.com/facebookresearch/detectron2.git' --user

 ### instructions:
 (1) prepare your own jpeg images and place them in a folder.
 Three images are provided for testing, in folder "test_images"
 (2) run the following command:
-&nbsp;&nbsp;&nbsp;&nbsp;  python oocyst_segmentation.py --dir [path to your folder]
+&nbsp;&nbsp;&nbsp;&nbsp;  python oocyst_segmentation.py --dir [path to your folder] (3) Three result files (with the same image name prefix) will be generated for